cwatt/cjwattenburger/content/outreach/outreach.md

 ### Diversity, equity, and inclusion

+A diverse scientific workforce will always be a key component of healthy, innovative research programs.

 #### Intergroup Dialogue Project

 The [Intergroup Dialogue Project](https://idp.cornell.edu/) at Cornell aims to teach skills that promote human connection, recognition of social identities and power structures within society, and methods of communication that bridge social differences.
 I am a Fellow with IDP and facilitate workshops for graduate students, post docs, and staff at Cornell to help teach these skills.